 ANZNZ's capital position remains strong and supported by stable earnings.
-The bank reported a Common Equity Tier 1 (CET1) ratio of 12.8% and a total capital ratio of 16.2% as of 31 March 2024.
-Both ratios are well above the current 9% and 13.5% prudential requirements, including buffers, for CET1 and total capital respectively.
+The bank reported a Common Equity Tier 1 (CET1) ratio of 12.8% and a total capital ratio of 17.5% as of December 2024 which are both well above prudential minimums.

-This also follows an increase in average risk-weights in early-2022 which was driven by the introduction of an output floor for IRB exposures from January 2022, part of a suite of prudential changes captured under the RBNZ's Capital Review that was finalized in 2019.
-The key reform is the substantial increase in prudential requirements, with CET1, Tier 1 and Total Capital requirements for New Zealand's four largest banks, including ANZNZ, rising to 13.5%, 16% and 18% of RWA respectively, although the requirements will be introduced incrementally out to 2028.
+This follows a moderation in the bank's capital ratios due to an increase in average risk-weights in 2022 driven by the introduction of an output floor for IRB exposures from January 2022, part of a suite of prudential changes captured under the RBNZ's Capital Review that was finalized in 2019 but will not come into full effect until 1 July 2028.
+The key reform is the substantial increase in prudential requirements, with CET1, Tier 1 and Total Capital requirements for New Zealand's four largest banks, including ANZNZ, rising to 13.5%, 16% and 18% of RWA respectively, although the requirements will be implemented incrementally out to 2028.

 Furthermore, we believe the capital strength of New Zealand banks is under-appreciated in the context of global bank capital as RBNZ's capital standards are more conservative than other advanced countries leading to lower reported capital ratios.
-The introduction of the output floor and increase in IRB scalar from 1 October 2022 has increased the conservatism of bank's risk-weight calculations.
+The introduction of the output floor and increase in IRB scalar from 1 October 2022 has increased the conservatism of banks' risk-weight calculations.